-PTA-107 Orthopedic Management Theory
+PTA-107 Orthopedic Management Theory 2.0 Units/2.0 hours LEC

 This course will focus on dysfunction, disease and trauma of the musculoskeletal system.
 Concepts of tissue healing, signs and symptoms of orthopedic dysfunctions, surgical interventions and physical therapy interventions will be addressed.
 Students will be expected to integrate knowledge and skills from previous PTA coursework to the orthopedic patient.